IBM/ibm-process-mining-BAW-accelerator/README.md

 - Connect to the BAW server
 - Select the BAW process to mine
 - Optionnaly connect to the IPM server to automatically load the event log into a process mining project
-- Optionnaly set an udate rate (in seconds) to extract new data regularly
+- Optionnaly set an loop rate (in seconds) to extract new data regularly
-- Optionnaly set an extraction period in days to fraction the extraction workload
+- Optionnaly set an instance limit with a loop rate to fraction the extraction into smaller pieces and reduce the RAM and the impact on BAW.
 - Optionnaly exclude some BAW data
 - Run several extraction jobs that can be stopped and resumed.